edgeimpulse/workshop-silabs-thunderboard-sense-2/README.md

 To train your machine learning model using neural networks, go to the `NN Classifier` page.

-**Keep in mind that working on a machine learning project is an iterative process, to obtain better results, you can add more data, train longer, adjust the DSP parameters, change your neural network architecture or hyper parameters.** You can check the [increasing model performances](https://docs.edgeimpulse.com/docs/increasing-model-performance) section on our documentation website.
+**Keep in mind that working on a machine learning project is an iterative process, to obtain better results, you can add more data, train longer, adjust the DSP parameters, change your neural network architecture or hyper parameters.** You can check the [increasing model performances](https://docs.edgeimpulse.com/docs/increasing-model-performance) section on our documentation website for more tips.

 We will see several iterations we did for this project so you can better understand the process we have been following: